cedadev/nlds-client/docs/user_guide/source/step_by_step.rst

 Getting a JASMIN user account
 -----------------------------

-This is covered extensively in the "Getting Started" section of the JASMIN help docs.
+This is covered extensively in the "Getting Started" section of the JASMIN help docs:
-`JASMIN : Docs : Getting Started <https://help.jasmin.ac.uk/docs/getting-started/>`_
+`JASMIN : Docs : Getting Started <https://help.jasmin.ac.uk/docs/getting-started/>`_.

 .. image:: ./jasmin_help.png
     :width: 50 %